-Families are encouraged to supply their children with a healthy snack and drink from home and, if they stay for the lunchtime period between the morning and afternoon nursery sessions, a healthy lunch or make arrangements to pay for the healthy snacks and meals school can provide [insert who with or how].
+Families are encouraged to supply their children with a healthy snack and drink from home and, if they stay for the lunchtime period between the morning and afternoon nursery sessions, a healthy lunch or make arrangements to pay for the healthy snacks and meals school can provide.

-Additional hours and services will be charged at the current hourly rate where hours are not fully funded as Early Education by the local authority.
+Additional hours and services will be charged at the current hourly rate where hours are not fully funded as Early Education defined by the local authority.
 This includes the lunchtime period between sessions.

-For our current session times and rates please see [insert link] or ask at the school office.
+For our current session times and rates please ask at the school office.
 Charges for additional services such as trips will be agreed in advance with families.